-- 1. the connection applicant seeks a service which does not fall within a model standing offer; or - 2. the connection applicant seeks a service which does fall within a model standing offer, however the applicant elects to negotiate the terms upon which the service is provided.
+- 1. the connection applicant seeks a service which does not fall within a MSO; or - 2. the connection applicant seeks a service which does fall within a model standing offer, however the applicant elects to negotiate the terms upon which the service is provided.